weikailin/cs3120-toc/syllabus.md

 ## Communication

-We will primarily use the course website for posting course materials, and use the course Ed Discussion for interactive communications.
+We will primarily use the course website for posting course materials, and use the course Piazza for interactive communications.

 **Course Website:** We will post all course materials at [https://weikailin.github.io/cs3120-toc](https://weikailin.github.io/cs3120-toc).